23 Latest SEO Trends that Work Always

 What is International SEO?

-• Normally SEOs of 2022, like to go niche and focus on a specific range of services for specific countries.
-Local businesses and most businesses have a limited geographical area where they operate, be it a state, city or a particular country.
+• Normally, SEOs like to go niche and focus on a specific range of services for specific countries.
+The majority of businesses, including local ones, operate inside a certain geographic area, such as a state, city, or nation.

-• International SEO is the process of optimizing a website or blog so that search engines identify which countries you want to reach or which languages you should use in your business.
+• The technique of optimizing a website or blog so that search engines can determine which nations you wish to reach or which languages you should employ for your business is known as international SEO.

 Rel = “alternate” couple with an hreflang tells google that the following HTML link is an alternate variation of similar pages.